Monokai/monoco/README.md

 }
 ```

-You can optionally add your own properties to this options object and use them in your custom corner type.

-Your function should return an array of path commands, for example:
+You can optionally add your own properties to this options object and use them in your custom function.
+Your function should return an array of SVG path commands, for example:

 ```ts
 return [